-- 1. Manual adjustment (fig. A1): only one adjustment screw, which is located on the left side of the toe piece. - Place the boot in the binding (closed position). - Loosen the micrometric screws to loosen the wings. - against the butt plate (fig. A2).
-This contact is made when the boot has lateral - play.
-Do not over tighten, the boot may no longer be centered. - 2.
-Automatic adjustment: the wings on the toe cup are self-adjusting.
+- 1. Manual adjustment (fig. A1): only one adjustment screw, which is located on the left side of the toe piece. - Place the boot in the binding (closed position). - Loosen the micrometric screws to loosen the wings. - Check that the tip of the boot sole is flush against the butt plate (fig. A2).
+This contact is made when the boot has lateral play.
+Do not over tighten, the boot may no longer be centered.

+2. Automatic adjustment: the wings on the toe cup are self-adjusting.